Tommy Castro: Biography

 In 2009, Castro joined the roster of Chicago's Alligator Records with his release Hard Believer, produced by John Porter.
 The album was described by Billboard as "irresistibly funky…it has a street-level grit and a soulful sincerity that's impossible to ignore."
 Blues Revue said Hard Believer is "a fine set of roadhouse-rockin' blues.".
 Blurt says, "Hard Believer might just be the best yet from this veteran Bay Area blues artist."

 In May 2010, The Blues Foundation awarded Castro multiple Blues Music Award honors for Blues Male Artist of the Year, Contemporary Blues Album of the Year, B. B. King Entertainer of the Year, and with his band, Band of the Year.

 In 2011, Castro stripped down his band to a four-piece unit called the Painkillers with bassist Randy McDonald from the original Tommy Castro Band, keyboardist James Pace and original Painkillers drummer Byron Cage.
 2013's The Devil You Know, was recorded with this line-up plus guest appearances by Marcia Ball, Tab Benoit, Joe Bonamassa, The Holmes Brothers, and Magic Dick.
 The album was reviewed by Allmusic.com, saying "Castro brings fiery garage energy to everything.
 His guitar playing is fired up and roaring with a renewed sharpness that keeps the pot boiling.
 His voice is a soulful and versatile blue-collar growl.
 This album is full of the blues, but it's also like a full-charged blue-eyed R&B and soul review, making this one of Castro's finest releases."

 In 2015, recording with long-standing bassist Randy McDonald, keyboard player Mike Emerson (Elvin Bishop, Carlene Carter, James Armstrong, Petty Theft), and drummer Bowen Brown he released, Method To My Madness, which debuted at number four in the Billboard Blues Albums Chart.

 On September 29, 2017, he released Stompin' Ground (Alligator) again with Painkillers' bassist Randy McDonald, keyboardist Mike Emerson and drummer Bowen Brown.
 As on his previous albums, Castro had several guests including Charlie Musselwhite (harp and vocals on "Live Every Day"), Mike Zito (guitar and vocals on "Rock Bottom"), Danielle Nicole (vocals on "Soul Shake"), and Los Lobos' David Hidalgo (guitar and vocals on "Them Changes").

 In 2023, Castro was given his second consecutive Blues Music Award as 'B. B. King Entertainer of the Year'.
 He followed that in 2025 with another Blues Music Award as 'Blues Rock Artist of the Year'.

+After the release of the album Closer to the Bone album in 2025, Tommy Castro and the Painkillers launched the "Closer to the Bone" Tour with performances throughout Europe and North America.
+The tour lasted into 2026.